 The healthiest word missing from your teen’s vocabulary is “No.” Well, it’s not missing; it’s just misused.

-I’m not talking about saying “no” to drugs, alcohol, or other peer-pressure charged activities, although that’s important.
+And no, I’m not talking about saying “no” to drugs, alcohol, or other peer-pressure charged activities, although that’s important.
 I’m talking about saying “no” to over-commitment, which leads to an over-scheduled teen.

 I’m talking about saying “No” to homework after midnight.
-“No” to taking too many challenging classes.
+Or “no” to taking too many challenging classes.
 “No” to signing up for more than one sport or activity at a time.
 “No” to skipping meals, and going to school sick to keep up with academics.
 It’s easy for us to say this, as parents who want what’s best for them, but they’re the ones feeling the pressure.
 Here’s how we can help them.

 4 Ways to Encourage Saying No